ChangeYourStrings

 Reviewed by the Change Your Strings editorial team ·

-The 10 most documented 8-string players: Tosin Abasi (Animals as Leaders, Abasi Concepts), Javier Reyes (Animals as Leaders), Stephen Carpenter (Deftones, ESP STEF signature), Fredrik Thordendal (Meshuggah), Mårten Hagström (Meshuggah), Wes Hauch (Alluvial), Jason Richardson (solo), Keith Merrow (solo), Rusty Cooley (Day of Reckoning), Ola Englund (Feared, The Haunted).
-Gauges cluster at .009–.074 or .010–.080 in F# standard or Drop E on 27-inch to 28.625-inch scale.
+The 10 most documented 8-string players: Tosin Abasi (Animals as Leaders, Abasi Concepts), Javier Reyes (Animals as Leaders, ESP), Stephen Carpenter (Deftones, ESP STEF signature), Fredrik Thordendal (Meshuggah), Mårten Hagström (Meshuggah), Wes Hauch (Alluvial), Jason Richardson (solo), Keith Merrow (solo), Rusty Cooley (Day of Reckoning), Ola Englund (Feared, The Haunted).
+Low strings cluster at .074 to .084 in F# standard or Drop E on scales from 26.5 inches to Meshuggah's 29.4, with multiscale designs common.

 Who plays 8-string and why

 8-string electric guitar adds a low F# below the 7-string low B, extending the instrument's low range another perfect fourth downward.
-The low F# puts the 8-string's lowest note at roughly the pitch of a standard 4-string bass's low B (actually slightly lower, bass low B is B0, the 8-string low F# is F#1, but both occupy the sub-60 Hz territory that overlaps with bass guitar's harmonic content).
+The low F# (F#1, about 46 Hz) sits a whole step above a standard 4-string bass's low E (E1, about 41 Hz) and well above a 5-string bass's low B (B0, about 31 Hz), putting the 8-string squarely in the sub-60 Hz territory that overlaps with bass guitar's harmonic content.

 That range opens up compositional territory no 6- or 7-string can reach without structurally compromising de-tunes.
 The ten players below are the most influential users of that territory, some in the prog-metal-and-djent lane (Tosin Abasi, Jason Richardson, Keith Merrow), some in heavy-metal-adjacent territory (Stephen Carpenter, Meshuggah's guitarists), and some in the instrumental-virtuoso lane (Rusty Cooley).